Jury Selection in Employment Litigation: Preparing for Voir Dire, Identifying Bias, Leveraging Strikes

 - What types of open-ended questions elicit biases of potential jurors?

-- How can employment litigators precondition jurors to key themes in their case during voir dire?
+- How can employment litigators precondition jurors to fundamental themes in their case during voir dire?

 Mr. Clark has litigated on behalf of employers in both state and federal court, and in jurisdictions across the... | Read More